PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

         ordering = ('building',)
 ```

-There's one shotcoming though: Django requires all models to have a
+There's one shortcoming though: Django requires all models to have a
 single-column primary key.
 In our case, building names are unique in the result,
 so we can tell Django to just use that.
 This is not always the case though, and
 you might end up with adding superficial auto-incrementing column just to make